 August 8, 2019

-Nabbing a last-minute holiday for a steal is akin to riding a rollercoaster: there’s the anticipation of the search, the thrill of chasing the cheapest deal, then that lighter-than-air happiness of locking it down.
+Nabbing a late last-minute holiday for a steal is akin to riding a rollercoaster: there’s the anticipation of the search, the thrill of chasing the cheapest deal, then that lighter-than-air happiness of locking it down.

 It’s a nerve-wracking ride – you could land the holiday of your dreams for a bargain or be stuck paying overs for a break that was half the price just weeks earlier – but when it’s all over, the exhilaration is always worth it.